Skip to content

 pass

-log = f"[MainController] {result}\n"
+log = f"[MainController] {résultat}\n"

 logger.write(log)

-# Was there a fatal error?
+# was there a fatal error?

 if status_code == status.HTTP_500_INTERNAL_SERVER_ERROR:

-# Send an email to the application administrator
+# send an e-mail to the application administrator

 send_adminmail(config, log)

-# Determine the desired response type
+# determine the desired type of response

 type_response2 = session.get('typeResponse')